arnfla/cv/projects.md

 __Project:__ Much like the previous project in Europe we now needed to perform the upgrade in Asia.
 In the same fasion as with the upgrade in Europe we planned ahead, the sites in Singapore and Perth, Australia were on the agenda.
 Goals to achieve were; new and better logical design, new IP-addressing, Layer-3 separation and implementing network security.
 Due to planning for unforseen issues with none arising, we were able to perform the upgrade for two more additional sites while on a quick visit to the Philippines.

-__Result:__ All went better than planned, with all planned changes implemented.
+__Result:__ Planned changes finished ahead of time and the users noticied minimal downtime.

 __Role:__ Technical lead